Shifa at a Glance

 After much discussion, it was decided to begin this project in Islamabad, the capital city of Pakistan.
 In 1987, the Hospital was incorporated as a Private Limited Company and then later converted into a Public Limited Company as the only hospital listed on Pakistan Stock Exchange.
 Shifa was officially opened in 1993, with 8 OPD Clinics & 36 beds.

-- Shifa International Hospital is a 550 bed tertiary care hospital in Islamabad offering comprehensive diagnostic facilities, outpatient clinics and inpatient services in 35+ medical & surgical specialties
+- Shifa International Hospital is a quaternary care facility in Islamabad offering comprehensive diagnostic facilities, outpatient clinics and inpatient services in 30+ medical & surgical specialties

 - Since 1994, it is still the only corporate sector tertiary care hospital to be listed on Pakistan Stock Exchange (PSX).
 It also ranked Shifa 16th out of the top 25 companies of Pakistan in 2016

-- Shifa International Hospital is accredited by Joint Commission International (JCI), USA which ensures compliance and commitment to patient healthcare safety and quality
+- Shifa International Hospital (H-8/4, Islamabad) is accredited by Joint Commission International (JCI) USA, which ensures compliance and commitment to patient healthcare safety and quality

-- It covers the national footprint and outreach with a network of lab collection points, pharmacies & medical centers including a 40+ bed hospital in Faisalabad
+- It covers the national footprint and outreach with a network of lab collection points, pharmacies & medical centers including a hospital in Faisalabad

 - Shifa has been offering multi-specialty organ transplant services such as Liver, Kidney, Bone Marrow and Cornea